Maestro

 Audio Format

-Minecraft plays music using the OGG audio format.
+Minecraft plays sounds using the OGG audio format.
 Maestro does not introduce a custom audio system – it works entirely on top of vanilla Minecraft sound handling.

-.mp3,.wav,.flac, etc.) must be converted to.ogg.
-Once converted, Maestro treats the sound exactly like a vanilla track.
+Any audio file (.mp3, .wav, .flac, etc.) must be converted to .ogg.
+Once converted, Maestro treats the sound exactly like a vanilla music track.

 Converting Audio to OGG